 After ten seasons of taking viewers on a pulse-pounding (and personal) adventure and making us laugh, this CBS show is, sadly, now at its end.
 As the season has now officially wrapped, I couldn’t let a chance go by without putting pen to paper to share some Hawaii Five-0 series finale thoughts.

-Season ten picks up in the aftermath of Steve McGarrett’s (playing by Alex O’Loughlin) encounter with a woman bent on revenge.
-As the team comes back together in, they face (again!) their nemesis, Aaron Wright (Joey Lawrence).
+Season ten picks up in the aftermath of Steve McGarrett’s (played by Alex O’Loughlin) encounter with a woman bent on revenge.
+As the team comes back together, they face (again!) their nemesis, Aaron Wright (Joey Lawrence).
 But this isn’t the only trouble each one encounters.
 Adam’s past catches up to him in the aftermath of his girlfriend’s kidnapping, which leads him to abandon his team.
 Junior (Beulah Koale) and Tani (Meaghan Rath) continue to learn from their bosses, while personally, they find they share a connection as more than professional partners…

 Lou (Chi McBride) has to come to terms with his kids being grown up and gone to college while trying to help his niece reach her potential.
 Then there’s newcomer Quinn Liu (Katrina Law), former CID.
 Elsewhere, Steve contemplates his past and Danny (Scott Caan) stands beside him, hoping to be the friend and partner Steve needs.